Helen Keller International: Partnerships

 Helen Keller is a partner in Compact2025, a partnership that develops and disseminates evidence-based advice to politicians and other decision-makers aimed at ending hunger and undernutrition in the coming 10 years, by 2025.

 Recognition

-Helen Keller International has received the 2014 BBVA Foundation Frontiers of Knowledge Award in the Development Cooperation category for agricultural programs that help families and villages to raise their own nutritious foods.
+Helen Keller has received the 2014 BBVA Foundation Frontiers of Knowledge Award in the Development Cooperation category for agricultural programs that help families and villages to raise their own nutritious foods.
 "Hunger and low dietary diversity reduce cognitive function, physical capacity, resistance to disease and quality of life and lifetime earnings.
-Heller Keller International champions Homestead Food Production, an innovative, interdisciplinary program that promotes improved agricultural and nutritional practices in a synergistic fashion.
+Heller Keller champions Homestead Food Production, an innovative, interdisciplinary program that promotes improved agricultural and nutritional practices in a synergistic fashion.
 This approach is mostly applied to communities that have difficult access to labor and food markets," in the words of the jury's citation.
 In 2014, they also won the Kravis Prize in Nonprofit Leadership.

 The vitamin A supplementation program is, as of 2024, one of GiveWell's top four recommendations.
 GiveWell estimates that the cost to avert a death through this program ranges from $1000 to $8500 on average.